 Fortunately, there’s always YouTube and I found tons of video on how to knap.
 Pssst…..That’s the technical term for chipping away at a piece of stone or glass to form it into some kind of shape 😀 After gathering up my pre-historic tool, aka big garden pebble, I started knapping a piece of slate that was left over from making our heart serving boards.

-Anyways, once I had a decent arrowish shape, I cut a notch into the bamboo using a craft knife, added a dollop of glue and slipped the arrowhead inside.
+Anyways, once I had a decent arrowish shape, I cut a notch into the bamboo using a craft knife, added a dollop of glue, and slipped the arrowhead inside.
 To hold it in place I just wound some leather tightly around the bamboo.

 onto into the back end of another piece of bamboo.

 To make sure that the books wouldn’t be too heavy and topple the side supports, I picked a pallet bit that was really solid and dense.
 Pallets come in all shapes and sizes, but you can usually feel the density.
-Pine feels very different to oak.
+Pine feels very different from oak.
 We cut the pallet into two pieces measuring 15 cm x 10 cm (5 7/8″ x 4″) and another two pieces 6 cm x 10 cm (2 3/4″ x 4″).

 After a light sanding, the shorter pieces were glued and screwed onto the longer pieces, before drilling a small hole, just a teeny bit bigger than the bamboo, in the front of each bookend.
 The bamboo was squished inside with a little bit of wood glue.
 Then we added some silver and turquoise beads for pops of color.